-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Lower Minnesota River Watershed District as of and for the year ended December 31, 2019, and the related notes to the financial statements, which collectively comprise Lower Minnesota River Watershed District's basic financial statements, and have issued our report thereon dated May 21, 2020.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of the governmental activities and each major fund of Lower Minnesota River Watershed District, as of and for the year ended December 31, 2020, and the related notes to the financial statements which collectively comprise Lower Minnesota River Watershed District's basic financial statements, and have issued our report thereon dated June 22, 2021.

-In connection with our audit, nothing came to our attention that caused us to believe that Lower Minnesota River Watershed District failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, insofar as they relate to accounting matters.
+In connection with our audit, nothing came to our attention that caused us to believe that Lower Minnesota River Watershed District failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minnesota Statute § 6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding Lower Minnesota River Watershed District's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.